 Shadowboxing, or punching air without striking an opponent or a bag, makes for an up-tempo aerobic workout.
 Adding weight resistance only increases the fitness benefits.
-Punching with small hand weights can help boxers increase hand speed or provide even non-boxers with a fun way to stay fit and tone the arms, shoulders and entire upper body.
+Punching with small hand weights can help boxers increase hand speed and power or provide non-boxers with a fun way to stay fit and tone the upper body.

 Video of the Day

 Adding even a little weight resistance makes a huge difference when punching, so you don’t need to be swinging with 10- or 20-pound dumbbells.
-Small handheld weights, weighing as little as 1 or 2 pounds, will provide all the resistance needed for an intense workout.
-These weights can take the form of small dumbbells or may even be specifically crafted to fit over your hands to make punching easier.
+Small handheld weights, weighing as little as 1 or 2 pounds, will provide plenty of resistance for an intense workout.

 Practice Your Stance